Sirhiggelbottom/LavaEscape/README.md

 - Starter items:
   Opens a list displaying each starter item and the option to add new.
   When you click on a starter item you get the option to remove it.
--[ ] Add a picture for the starter items\
+- [ ] Add a picture for the starter items
 - Blacklisted blocks:
   Opens a list displaying each blacklisted block which the players won't be able to destroy, this includes OP players incase they destroy a block on accident.
   When you click on a blacklisted block you get the option to remove it.

--[ ] Add a picture for the blacklisted blocks.
+- [ ] Add a picture for the blacklisted blocks.

 And the option to delete the entire arena.

 ## Credits

 - sk89q - Worldedit
 - WesJD - AnvilGUI
 - goodbyepavlyi - Insperation from his plugin: LavaRise

+## License
+This project is licensed under the [MIT License](https://github.com/Sirhiggelbottom/LavaEscape/blob/test/LICENSE) <!-- https://github.com/Sirhiggelbottom/LavaEscape/blob/test/LICENSE -->